Yesterday was the start of Rosh Hashanah – the opening of the New Year for our spiritual cousins in Judaism – a celebration of all

 + Do you recall how St. Paul spoke of the fruit of God’s spirit?
 In Galatians 5: 22-23 he writes:

 What happens when we live in God's way?
 God brings gifts into our lives, much the same way that fruit appears in an orchard—things like affection for others, exuberance about life, serenity.
-We develop willingness to stick with things, a sense of compassion in the heart, and a conviction that a basic holiness permeates all things and all people.
+We develop willingness to stick with things, a sense of compassion in the heart, a

 We find ourselves involved in loyal commitments, not needing to force our way in life on others and able to marshal and direct our energies wisely.
 Legalism is helpless in bringing this about; harsh rules only get in the way.
 Among those who belong to Christ, everything connected with getting our own way and mindlessly responding to what everyone else calls necessities is killed off for good—crucified—so that the Spirit may grow strong within and among us.